ZecHub/zechub/site/contribute/Contributing_Guide.md

 ### Solve an issue

 Scan through our [existing issues](https://github.com/zechub/zechub/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-As a general rule, we don’t assign issues to anyone.
+As a general rule, we do not assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ## Make Changes